Women's Crusade

-The Woman's Crusade was a temperance campaign in the United States in 1873-1874.
-It was a series of non-violent protests fighting against the dangers of alcoholism.
+The Woman's Crusade was a temperance campaign in the United States in 1873-1874, preceding the formation of the Woman's Christian Temperance Union (WCTU) in November 1874.
+It was a series of non-violent protests fighting against the dangers of alcohol.

 Background

-Many women in Cleveland, Ohio were inspired by a speech given by Diocletian Lewis to fight against the vices of alcoholism.
-Annoyed by their drunk husbands, many of the women involved wanted a way to express their opinions on alcohol.
-Their goals included using methods of prayer, song, and exhortation to close as many saloons possible.
-Ohio was the major place in the crusade with a third of the crusaders, but the crusade spread to over 900 different communities in over 31 states in the United States.
+Many women in Cleveland, Ohio were inspired by a speech given by Diocletian Lewis to fight against the vices of alcohol.
+Contemporary literature depicted alcohol abuse among men as a driver of domestic abusive, profligacy, and neglect of their duties to their families.
+The goal of the crusade was to close as many saloons as possible using methods of prayer, song, and exhortation as customers walked in and out of the saloons.The women faced pushback by business owners who turned the tables on them by singing outside of the crusaders' homes and paying other women to mock them.
+Ohio was the central location of the crusade, with over one-third of the events taking place there, but the crusade spread to over 900 different communities in over 31 states in the United States.

 History

 The main temperance reformer of the movement was Eliza Daniel Stewart, referred to as "Mother Stewart".
 She was a key figure in the crusade.
 Another figure of the crusade was Eliza Jane Thompson, who pushed the crusade by going to saloons and praying and asking the owners to pledge to stop selling alcohol.
 They asked saloonkeepers to get rid of all their alcohol and to enter a new business.

 The Women's Crusade gave women the opportunity to get involved in the public sphere.
 In the crusade, women used religious methods because they had the most experience in that area.
 The movement left a lasting impact on woman's involvement in social history and led to the creation of the Woman's Christian Temperance Union.
 Although many people were hesitant about allowing women to be involved in the Temperance Movement, women had many breakthroughs throughout the movement which led to the closure of many saloons across the United States.
 The movement gave women the opportunity to advocate for their rights while they fought for temperance with their growing voice in the public sphere.